-If you want to switch to Mint Mobile, first make sure you have coverage
+Mint Mobile: How to know if there is coverage in your area

 Most modern unlocked phones support the majority of T-Mobile's network and thereby Mint's, but if you're shopping for something new then these are some of the best phones to use with Mint Mobile.
 It's worth noting that some older devices might not support Band 71, which uses a 600MHz spectrum to deliver long-range coverage to fill in the gaps between towers.
 If your phone doesn't support this band, you'll drop down to 3G a lot more often.

+If you aren't sure if your phone is going to work with Mint, simply head to the carrier's official compatibility checker (opens in new tab) and fill out the required fields (it might be helpful to find your phone's IMEI number beforehand).
+Thanks to Mint Mobile's BYOP (Bring Your Own Phone) program, you can even save some additional money on your phone bill when you bring an existing device to the carrier.
+You can also do this by downloading the Mint Mobile app, which will check your phone's compatibility automatically.

-Because Mint supports 5G on all its plans at no extra cost, you might be interested in learning more about Mint Mobile's 5G service.
+Since T-Mobile recently began the process of formally purchasing Mint Mobile, you might also be interested in learning a little more about T-Mobile's 5G service.
 If you already have a 5G-capable phone that you want to bring to Mint Mobile, just make sure that it's unlocked and GSM compatible.

-If you're still not sure, head to Mint's website to use its compatibility checker, which will confirm whether your device will work by entering its IMEI number.
-You can also do this by downloading the Mint Mobile app, which will check your phone's compatibility automatically.

 Does my area get Mint Mobile coverage?

-If you want to know whether the specific area you're in gets access to T-Mobile's network, visit Mint Mobile's coverage map.
+Like we mentioned above, if you want to know whether the specific area you're in gets access to T-Mobile's network, visit Mint Mobile's coverage map (opens in new tab).

 Remember to check the places you frequent, such as your workplace, relatives' homes, or maybe even Times Square.
 By clicking an area on the map or putting in your exact address or zip code, there will be a little icon that pops up showing you the strength of each frequency present (outdoors, indoor residential, etc.).
 If everything in your area is green, you're most likely good to go.
+T-Mobile's network is vast, so assuming you don't live in an incredibly rural area, it's quite likely you'll get service.

 You're not stuck with Mint Mobile coverage